Expiration Date Tracker

 |Life insurance policies||Never, if still in force; store in your safe-deposit box|

 |Safe-deposit box inventory||Never, but review and update each year|

 |Social Security statements||Shred an old statement when you receive a new one|

 |Tax returns and related documents||After seven years|

 Time to Start Planning

-As you start your spring cleaning projects, consider how you can help the organizations and places you care about, like a BrightFocus program.
+As you progress from organizing your important papers to planning for the future, consider how you can help the organizations you care about, like a BrightFocus program.
 We’re happy to help you get started by finding the right giving vehicle for you.
 Contact Charles Thomas at firstname.lastname@example.org or 301-556-9397 to get started.

 *BrightFocus programs are Alzheimer's Disease Research, Macular Degeneration Research, and National Glaucoma Research.